-- The Pennsylvania Department of Health (DOH) and Philadelphia Department of Public Health (PDPH) continue to work with the Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA), and other state and local health departments to investigate Burkholderia cepacia complex (Bcc) infections. - To date, a total of 65 positive Bcc cultures have been identified including the following sources: blood (55), sputum (4), abdominal fluid/drainage (2), wound (1), amniotic fluid (1), peritoneal fluid (1), and bile (1). - On August 18, 2021, the FDA issued updated information regarding Eco-Med ultrasound gels and lotions, expanding the limited voluntary recall issued on August 4, 2021 to now include all ultrasound gels and lotions manufactured by Eco-Med Pharmaceutical, Inc. - The FDA is asking all healthcare providers and healthcare facilities to immediately stop using and discard all Eco-Med manufactured ultrasound gels and lotions due to the concern for contamination with Burkholderia cepacia complex bacteria. - DOH and PDPH request that healthcare facilities notify their local health department or the Bureau of Epidemiology immediately about clusters (two cases or more in the same facility) of non-respiratory Bcc occurring on or after 6/1/2021. - Any questions or concerns should be directed to DOH at 1-877-PA-HEALTH or your local health department.
-Philadelphia Department of Public Health can be reached at 215-685-6748.
+- The Pennsylvania Department of Health (DOH) and Philadelphia Department of Public Health (PDPH) continue to work with the Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA), and other state and local health departments to investigate Burkholderia cepacia complex (Bcc) infections. - To date, a total of 61 positive Bcc cultures have been identified including the following sources: blood (52), sputum (4), abdominal fluid/drainage (2), wound (1), amniotic fluid (1) and bile (1). - Investigation has determined that patients developed Bcc infections, including bloodstream infections, after having undergone ultrasound-guided procedures in which ultrasound gel produced by Eco-Med Pharmaceuticals Inc. was used. - Eco-Med Pharmaceuticals Inc. issued a voluntary recall of certain lots of its Eco-Gel 200/MediChoice® M500812 ultrasound gel due to bacterial contamination. - CDC advises that healthcare facilities should always use single-use, sterile ultrasound gel packets for ultrasonography used in preparation for or during transcutaneous procedures - DOH and PDPH request that healthcare facilities notify their local health department or the Bureau of Epidemiology immediately about clusters (2 cases or more in the same facility) of non-respiratory Bcc occurring on or after 6/1/2021.

-The Pennsylvania Department of Health (DOH) and PDPH continue to work with CDC, FDA, and other state and local health departments to investigate multiple clusters of Bcc infections associated with ultrasound gel produced by Eco-Med Pharmaceuticals Inc.
+The Pennsylvania Department of Health and PDPH continue to work with CDC, FDA, and other state and local health departments to investigate multiple clusters of Bcc infections associated with ultrasound gel produced by Eco-Med Pharmaceuticals Inc.

-To date, a total of 65 positive Bcc cultures from 14 facilities located in Philadelphia (7), Montgomery (2), Dauphin (2), Allegheny (1), Bucks (1), and Chester (1) counties have been identified.
-The positive Bcc cultures were obtained from the following sources: blood (55), sputum (4), abdominal fluid/drainage (2), wound (1), amniotic fluid (1), peritoneal fluid (1) and bile (1).
+To date, a total of 61 positive Bcc cultures from 13 facilities located in Philadelphia (6), Montgomery (2), Dauphin (2), Allegheny (1), Bucks (1), and Chester (1) counties have been identified.
+The positive Bcc cultures were obtained from the following sources: blood (52), sputum (4), abdominal fluid/drainage (2), wound (1), amniotic fluid (1) and bile (1).
 No patients in these heterogenous clusters are known to have cystic fibrosis.